transloadit/uppy/website/src/_template/integration_help.md

 <!-- WARNING!
 This file was injected.
 Please edit in ".github/ISSUE_TEMPLATE/integration_help.md" instead and run "update.js" -->

-We are providing Uppy free of charge.
-If you want you can self-host all components and never pay us anything.
+Transloadit is providing Uppy free of charge.
+If you want you can self-host all components and never pay us a dime.
 There's docs and tests and your Bugs and Feature Requests are always welcome on GitHub.

 There is also a different category of support that we'd like to call Integration Help: making things work for you, that are already reported working for the larger community.